Public transport in Dublin for June Bank Holiday Weekend

 Trains

-Due to engineering works between Connolly and Dun Laoghaire from Saturday, 31 May to Monday, 2 June, the following service alterations will apply:
+Due to major engineering works between Connolly and Bray, and between Drogheda and Dundalk, from Saturday, 30 May to Bank Holiday Monday, 1 June, the following service alterations will apply:

-No train service between Connolly and Dun Laoghaire.
+• No train service between Connolly and Greystones.

-The following stations will be closed: Tara Street, Pearse, Grand Canal Dock, Lansdowne Road, Sandymount, Sydney Parade, Booterstown, Blackrock, Seapoint, and Salthill & Monkstown.
+• The following stations will be closed: Tara Street, Pearse, Grand Canal Dock, Lansdowne Road, Sandymount, Sydney Parade, Booterstown, Blackrock, Seapoint, Salthill and Monkstown, Dún Laoghaire, Sandycove and Glasthule, Glenageary, Dalkey, Killiney, Shankill, Woodbrook and Bray.

 For more information on train services in Dublin on the June Bank Holiday weekend, please check the Irish Rail website.